-You will be only be taxed on the positive net capital gains which is disposal price less the purchased price less the miscellaneous charges such as;( stamp duty, legal fees, advertisement charges, etc).
-Additionally, a waiver on the taxable amount is granted to individuals (but not companies).
-The holding period is from the date on the S&P agreement till to the disposal date.
-For a simple and a quick calculation, the formula is;
+You will be only be taxed on the positive net capital gains which is disposal price less the purchased price less the miscellaneous charges such as: stamp duty, legal fees, advertisement charges, etc. Additionally, a waiver on the taxable amount is granted to individuals (but not companies).
+The holding period is from the date on the S&P agreement till the disposal date.
+For a quick calculation, the formula is:

 Chargeable Gain = Disposal Price - Purchased Price

 Good news!
-There are exemptions allowed for RPGT.
+There are some exemptions allowed for RPGT.
 Among the exemptions are:

-1) Exemption on gains from the disposal of one residential property once in a lifetime to individual (Please utilize this once in lifetime opportunity wisely!)
+- Exemption on gains from the disposal of one private residential property once-in-a-lifetime to individual (please utilise this once in lifetime opportunity wisely).

-2) Exemption on gains arising from the disposal of real property between family members (e.g. husband and wife, parents and children and grandparents and grandchildren)
+- Exemption on gains arising from the disposal of real property between family members (e.g. husband and wife; parents and children; grandparents and grandchildren).

 |Disposal||Citizens / PR||Non-Citizens||Companies|

-The hike in RPGT has its own pros and cons.
-It has less impact on genuine buyers compared to speculators.
-For a quick calculation of RPGT, please use a RPGT calculator.
-Process of getting a loan for property is a complex and a tedious one.
-Do not worry!
-Do utilize our Home Loan Comparison tool to findout which loan suits you the best!
+The increase in RPGT has its own pros and cons.
+It has less impact on genuine buyers compared to speculators, but it will still have an effect on the long-term property investors.
+For a quick calculation of RPGT, please do use a RPGT calculator to get more accurate results.
+The process of getting a loan for property is a complex and a tedious one.
+But don't worry!
+Utilise our Home Loan Comparison tool to find out which loan is the best fit for you!